 Puberty and Fertility

 Puberty is usually delayed and/or incomplete, with slow or disrupted progression.
-On average, children with PWS reach a stage called pubarche earlier than is typical, but premature pubarche (usually caused by premature adrenarche) can happen as early as before the ages of 8 or 9 in 14-30% of children with PWS, although this is not related to actual pubertal onset.
+However, on average, children with PWS reach a stage called pubarche (development of pubic hair) earlier than is typical, but premature pubarche (usually caused by premature adrenarche) can happen as early as before the ages of 8 or 9 in 14-30% of children with PWS.
+This is not related to actual pubertal onset.
 Adrenarche is a separate process to puberty which typically occurs a few years before and causes new hair growth, body odour, skin and mood changes.

 Sex Hormone Treatment

 Testosterone therapy for boys and oestrogen therapy for girls can be used for promoting and maintaining pubertal development.
 They are sometimes prescribed to induce puberty, but are often used when puberty stalls.
 Whilst it is thought to be unlikely or not possible that these therapies have the potential to bring about fertility, they can increase satisfaction with body image and may improve sexual function.
 However, research suggests that attempts to normalise male genitalia with gonadtropins and androgens might be more effective during infancy or early childhood.
 (HCG injections currently appear to be unavailable in NZ.)

 Sex hormone therapies are also beneficial for bone health, retaining muscle mass and for general well being.
 Due to hormone deficiencies, adults with PWS have low bone mineral density, but sex hormone therapy can increase bone density and help prevent osteoporosis, particularly if given during the period of bone building (before age 25-30 yrs.)
 Sex hormone therapy is recommended beyond puberty and through adulthood.